huishun98/trivia-quiz-server/README.md

 ## Description

-Collects quiz results from the Circuit Breaker Personality Quiz (https://circuit-breaker-personality.herokuapp.com/) and stores them in Google Sheets.
+Collects quiz results from the [Circuit Breaker Personality Quiz](https://circuit-breaker-personality.herokuapp.com/) and stores them in Google Sheets.

-The live version can be found here: https://circuit-breaker-quiz.herokuapp.com/
+To be set up together with the quiz site ([code](https://github.com/huishun98/trivia-quiz-client.git)).

 ## Language, Frameworks and Libraries